 Within the below transcript the bolded text is Hilda.

 The time we spend indoors exposed to artificial light is limiting our ability to regenerate our cells and heal our bodies naturally.
 This is episode 431 and our guest is Carrie Bennett.
-Carrie has a BS in Biology and a Master’s in Nutrition and is a faculty member of the Quantum Biology Collective.
+Carrie is a Quantum Health Educator and Clinician for Carrie B. Wellness.
+She is also the lead instructor at the Quantum Biology Collective.
 In this episode, she talks about everything under the sun or rather about the sun.
 Carrie covers the many benefits of natural sunlight, how it helps heal our guts, sink our circadian rhythm, set off a cascade of proper hormonal function and much more.

 She gets specific about the hormones that get turned on when we are in the sun and she explains their effect on our mood and body.
 She also goes over how those who are fair-skinned or sun-shy can approach getting more sunshine.
 She even has advice for those whose eyes are especially sensitive to the sunlight and feel like they need to wear sunglasses all the time.